-The purpose of this training is to help introduce you the prospective members to the sport of shooting.
+The purpose of this training is to introduce prospective members to the sport of shooting.

 This will allow any new shooter to determine if this is the sport for you.

 This will allow you to determine if this is the club for you.